 Upon our sister-in-law's unexpected death, Mr. V made the decision to take us into the innkeeping business giving me the bed and breakfast that I had always wanted and his brother the restaurant that he wanted.
 The overall goal was ultimately to give his chef brother a new focus.
 So Mr. V took off to the mountains of Virginia in search of finding an existing inn property or the right property to convert.
 Money was thought to be a relative non-issue because our home in Florida was valued at $400K more than we owed on it.
 After a week of exploring mountain communities in NC and VA and nearly giving up, a chance encounter led him to the Davis Bourne Inn in Independence, VA.
 An appointment was made and after consulting with me by phone, we agreed on a price to offer and that we would talk before the "check" was written.
 The next phone call that I received was the "I wrote that check" one.
 At that point, we were committed but we soon realized that more exploration should have been done in regards to legalities and local issues before the writing of the check.

 One of the issues that hurt us most was the local alcohol laws.
-In Grayson County, there is only a beer and wine permit available and, for the duration of my time at DBI, no wine and beer on Sunday.
-A fine dining restaurant without a full bar is really not very fine in spite of white linen table cloths, service personnel in black and whites and fine food.
+In Grayson County at the time, there is only a beer and wine permit available and, for the duration of my time at DBI, no wine and beer on Sunday.
+A fine dining restaurant without a full bar is really not very fine in spite of white linen table cloths, service personnel in black and whites, and fine food.
 We had an amazing Sunday brunch but most people expect a glass of wine, mimosa or Bloody Mary with brunch and we could not offer it.
 Many bed and breakfasts offer a complimentary arrival glass of wine or snifter of brandy, neither of which we could offer.
 No freebies.
 No happy hour specials either to entice early diners.

 For some reason, maybe just the independent mindset, the community has had a lot of contentious issues through the years.
 Along with the historic courthouse dispute, there was a disagreement among members of the historical society which led to a lockdown of all the genealogical records by a judge and a split into two groups.
-Prior to the lockdown, we received a number of guests per year who came to do genealogical research and during the year of no access to the records, no guests.
+Prior to the lockdown, we received a number of guests every year who came to do genealogical research and during the year of no access to the records, no guests.
 Folks on both sides of this dispute were my clients, even good friends, so I stayed out of it but it did not help my business.
 There was also the incoming prison that divided citizens and businesses and turned away guests and potential residents with the Pro and Anti Prison signage everywhere.

 Another issue, unknown at the time of the writing of the check, was that the previous owner had alienated many of the native, local population with her mindset of "a restaurant for those who can afford it" so the public opinion of the restaurant was that it was too snobby, too fancy.
 Even though we unfancied the menu significantly and tried to do lunch, we struggled to garner the business of enough of the locals to keep our average covers per night at a level to cover costs.